Fraud or Unfair and Deceptive Trade Practices

 Louisiana follows the Uniform Deceptive Trade Practices Act (UDTPA), a federal law that helps with deceptive trade practices.
 This Act is broad, which means it can reach many different aspects of deceptive trade practices.
 Several other states across the country use it.

-The most important thing you can do is find an attorney who is knowledgeable about your state’s laws regarding these types of disputes.
-An attorney can help you navigate your particular state laws, help you find clear evidence of an unfair trade practice that impacted you as a consumer or your business, and discuss your options for legal action.
+They can also help you identify evidence of unfair trade practices that have impacted you or your business.
+Additionally, they can assist you in exploring your legal options.
 Working with an experienced attorney is the best way to make a strong case that will hold up in court.

 Have You Been A Victim?